zagui440s/personalCP/7-Django/1-intro-to-django-orm/1-intro-django-orm.md

 ]
 ```

+> This tells Django that this app will be utilized through out the projects existence and it should track any updates made to this app.

 ## Linking PostgreSQL with Django

 ### **Create a database**

-> Now our `pokedex_proj` project needs a database to manage all of its data through Django-ORM (NOT OPERATION RISK MANGEMENT BUT OBJECT RELATIONAL MAPPING).
+> Now our `pokedex_proj` project needs a database to manage all of its data through Django-ORM (NOT OPERATIONAL RISK MANAGEMENT BUT OBJECT RELATIONAL MAPPING).
 We'll be creating a `pokedex_db` database with one table: `pokemon`.
 > First we will create our database on PostgreSQL to link onto our Django Project.

 ```bash